Welcome

 There are two sections that represent my operational work experience:

-• HPC operations and shell scripting – samples that showcase my experience managing batch jobs and configuring environments in a distributed context
+• HPC operations and shell scripting – samples that showcase my experience managing batch jobs and working with software deployed on HPC architecture

 • Automated testing and deployment – an overview of the CI/CD pipeline that I developed for testing and deploying this site, a project that I used to continue building on the deployment management skills from my previous role